aste/tide/README.md

 - **LinkedIn** - [LinkedIn Profile Link](https://www.linkedin.com/in/aste/)
 - **Twitter** - [Twitter Profile Link](https://twitter.com/asteploug)

-*Feel free to reach out if you have questions or if you want to collaborate on a project!*
+*Feel free to reach out if you have questions or if you want to collaborate on a project*